 These are examples of learned helplessness.
 Learned helplessness is a result of attributions.
 Attributions are the conclusions we arrive at about why certain things happened.

-Example: When someone blames their genetics for not being able to build muscle or lose fat, they’ve made a stable attribution.
-Conversely, if that same person acknowledges the fact the training programme or nutrition plan might have been stupid, they’ve made an unstable attribution.
+When someone blames their genetics for why they can’t build muscle or lose fat, they’ve made a stable attribution.
+In contrast, if that person acknowledges that the training programme or nutrition plan might have been stupid, they’ve made an unstable attribution.

-The person who begins to believe it’s their genetics slowly begins to put in less effort at the gym.
-Well, because what’s the point?
-No matter how hard they try, it’s all pointless because genetics.
+The person who begins to believe it’s their genetics slowly begins to put in less effort at the gym because what’s the point?
+No matter how hard they try, it’s all pointless because of their genetics.
 The less effort they put in, the worse their results, and it becomes a self-fulfilling prophecy.
-And the self-fulfilling prophecy starts a downward spiral in which something that was never true to begin with, ends up becoming true.
+And the self-fulfilling prophecy starts a downward spiral in which something that was never true ends up becoming true.

 And this is what it comes down to: own your shit.
-The more you keep blaming your genetics, or the god’s, or your mum and dad, for why you can’t build muscle you’re edging further into learned helplessness; and the more you tell yourself that the situation is out of your control, the more you start to believe it, and now, like Seligman’s dog, you just give up.
+The more you keep blaming your genetics for your lack of progress, you’re edging further into learned helplessness.
+And the more you tell yourself the situation is out of your control, the more you start to believe it, and now, like Seligman’s dogs, you give up.

-Maybe your genetics are awesome but your training plan is idiotic.
-Maybe your genetics are great, but you’re all up in your feelings instead of being all up in the gym trying to make a change.
+Maybe your genetics are awesome, but your training plan is idiotic.
+Maybe your genetics are great, but you’re all up in your feelings instead of trying to make a change.

 9. The ‘I Deserved It’ Paradox

 Ever gone for a run and then ate a ‘treat’ because you thought you ‘deserved it’?
-Or, how about that time you dieted for a week and then spent the weekend “cheating” because you just dieted for a whole damn week, you deserve this.
+Or how about that time you dieted for a week and then spent the weekend “cheating” because you just dieted for a whole damn week, and you obviously deserve this.

 This is what I call The I Deserved It Paradox.

-Researchers in Taiwan studied this phenomenon and found that when smokers took multivitamins, in their minds a healthy choice, also believed the vitamins reduced the risk of cancer and so, not only continued to smoke but, smoked twice as much as before.
+Researchers in Taiwan studied this phenomenon and found that when smokers took multivitamins––in their minds a healthy choice––they also believed the vitamins reduced the risk of cancer and so, not only continued to smoke but, smoked twice as much as before.

 So, here’s your reminder.
 You’re welcome.